s3db/s3db/README.txt

 Please see http://www.s3db.org for installation, use and requirements

 Contact
-Helena Deus or Jonas S. Almeida
+Jonas S. Almeida or Helena Deus at: jalmeida@uab.edu or helenadeus@gmail.com .
-Email: helenadeus@gmail.com, almeida.jonas@gmail.com